-- If you understand what kickback is and how it happens then you can reduce or eliminate the element of surprise.
+- 1 If you understand what kickback is and how it happens then you can reduce or eliminate the element of surprise.
 By being prepared you reduce the risk.
-Kickback is usually quite mild, but it can sometimes be very sudden and violent. - 2 The saw should always be held in a firm grip, with the right hand on the rear handle and the left hand on the front handle.
+Kickback is usually quite mild, but it can sometimes be very sudden and violent. - 2 Always hold the saw firmly with your right hand on the rear handle and your left hand on the front handle.

 Wrap your fingers and thumb around the handles.
-You should use this grip whether you are right-handed or left-handed.
+You should use this grip whether you are right-handed or lefthanded.
 This grip minimises the effect of kickback and lets you keep the saw under control.
+Do not let go of the handles!